wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 * SIMD acceleration: no
 * controls: no (currently provided by demo or other UI harness)

-Ogg files are fairly well supported, but WebM is still very experimental.
+Ogg files are fairly well supported, but WebM is still very experimental and is disabled by default.

 ## Goals